 Please consider the schedule above as a sample; it is only one of several paths for completing the most essential pre-pharmacy requirements.
 Students, in consultation with pre-health, general, and major advisors, should develop individual schedules that will allow them to explore their interests, achieve their goals, and complete other required and recommended courses.
-Note that pharmacy schools require a year of physics with lab (Physics 6A & 6AL, 6B & 6BL, 6C & 6CL), and most students complete physics by the end of the 3rd year.
-Students should meet with general, pre-health, and major advisors during their second year to consider their options for scheduling upper division biology courses required or recommended for pre-pharmacy students as well as to evaluate their progress toward completing major and general education requirements.
+Note that pharmacy schools require a year of physics with lab (Physics 6A & 6AL, 6B & 6BL, 6C & 6CL), and although most students complete physics by the end of the 3rd year, just when to take physics depends on how well stuedents are meeting the demands of their other courses.
+We strongly recommend that students consult with a pre-health or general Letters and Science advisor if they are considering enrolling in physics as a first year student.
+For scheduing upper division biology courses after second year, students should meet with general, pre-health and major advisors to consider their options.

 Many schools of pharmacy require that student applicants take the Pharmacy College Admission Test (PCAT).
 This national exam is administered four times a year and is designed to measure verbal and quantitative ability, reading comprehension, and biology and chemistry knowledge.
 If you intend to apply to pharmacy school, you will need to check with each individual school to determine whether or not the exam is required and, if so, when you should take it.

 Pharmacy - Extracurricular Activities